 Mid-afternoon I received an email from one of my former students.
 I was an assistant dean of high school girls when our paths crossed in 1979.
 She found me on social media a couple of years ago and has emailed occasionally since.

 Yesterday she wrote, “Hi Grace.
 You came to my mind when I read this.
 God knows where you are!
 May you be blessed as you follow His way.”
-Then she attached an article that reminded me of God’s involvement in every detail of my life and wrapped me in a cloak of His care.
-Here’s the link to that article so you can read it and be blessed as I was.
+Then she attached an article that reminded me of God’s involvement in every detail of my life.
+Reading it made me feel like I was wrapped in a cloak of His care.

 I assumed that she’d written in response to my Friday’s blog.
 I was wrong; she hadn’t read the post.
 When I asked her about what prompted her to send the encouragement, she said, “The Lord told me to send this to you.
 I just did as He asked.
 I’m praying for you and your ministry.”